 In December 2020, Ryan Smith, our Founder and Executive Chair, acquired a majority interest in the Utah Jazz basketball franchise, the associated venue, and certain related sports teams and operations and business interests.
-In 2019, the Company entered into multi-year agreements with the Utah Jazz related to ticket purchases, advertising, sponsorships, and the Utah Jazz Five for the Fight Campaign, under which we were billed \$5.1 million during the year ended December 31, 2021.
+The Company has ongoing sales revenue with the Utah Jazz that totaled \$0.3 million for the year ended December 31, 2020.
+In 2019, the Company entered into multi-year agreements with the Utah Jazz related to ticket purchases, advertising, sponsorships, and the Utah Jazz Five for the Fight Campaign.
+Sales and marketing and general and administrative expenses with the Utah Jazz totaled \$2.9 million for the year ended December 31, 2020.

-17. DEFINED CONTRIBUTION PLAN
+16. DEFINED CONTRIBUTION PLAN